Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Improve your ability to respond to current triggers

-Therapist-led EMDR involves working with a trained professional who guides you through the eight phases of the standard EMDR protocol.
+Therapist-led EMDR involves working with a trained professional who guides you through the eight phases of the standard EMDR clinical protocol.
+This is a recognized clinical approach used to treat specific conditions.

 The Complete Protocol